 Every year around September, the W3C’s Technical Plenary and Advisory Committee meetings (TPAC) take place somewhere around the globe.
-I’ve been lucky enough in my role as Advisory Committee representative for AbleDocs to attend TPAC several times, including this year in Seville, Spain.
+I’ve been lucky enough in my role as Advisory Committee representative to attend TPAC several times, including this year in Seville, Spain.
 The week of TPAC is filled with face-to-face meetings for Working Groups, a day of ‘breakout’ sessions, the advisory committee meeting and, of course, the usual networking that follows long days of hard work.
 There are far too many takeaways to talk about everything I learned over TPAC, but I’d like to share a couple of updates.

 You’ll probably be surprised to find out that WCAG 2.2 wasn’t spoken about in the Accessibility Guidelines Working Group (AGWG) meeting very much at all.
 That’s because we’re getting very close to being able to publish the updated version as a recommendation by the W3C.
 I believe we will have the final recommendation published by the end of this month.
 AGWG is resolving some formal objections from the W3C membership, with most being addressed over the last few days.
 Of course, there could still be delays, but we really are at the pointy end this time.